 We also follow the global oil and gas industry association for environmental and social issues, IPIECA; the American Petroleum Institute (API); and the International Association of Oil & Gas Producers (IOGP).

 Shell supports the United Nations Global Compact and its 10 principles covering human rights, labour, environment and anti-corruption.

-Further details are on this website as well as our contribution to the Millennium Development Goals.
+Further details are provided on this website as well as our contribution to the United Nations Sustainable Development Goals.

 Our Shell Sustainability Report 2015 as a whole was not subject to external assurance for the accuracy of the information provided.